E-commerce

 Checkout

-Depending on your offering, checkout may be more or less customizable: validate the limits before promising a customer-side experience.
+Depending on your plan, checkout can be more or less customizable: confirm the limits before promising a customer-facing experience.

 Headless and custom front end

-Some teams decouple the back office and storefront: the design lives in a dedicated front end; consistency component by component becomes even more critical.
+Some teams decouple back office and storefront: the design lives in a dedicated front end; component-by-component consistency becomes even more critical.

 Should you follow all UI trends?
-No: heavy animations and automatic carousels often tire users out more than they sell.
+No: heavy animations and automatic carousels often wear users out more than they sell.

 Does design replace the product?
 No: poor quality or an unclear return policy destroy trust despite a polished site.
-E-commerce returns and the Data & analytics page on the Qstomy site complement the reading if you also manage the post-purchase phase.
+The e-commerce returns and the Data & analytics page on the Qstomy site complete the reading if you also manage post-purchase.

-How does Qstomy integrate?
-The chat widget should reflect your colors, your tone, and responses aligned with your policy pages; AI reduces the load on “static FAQ” design by answering question variants.
+How does Qstomy fit in?
+The chat widget should match your colors, your tone, and responses aligned with your policy pages; AI reduces the burden of the static FAQ design by answering question variants.

 Sources

-For the general e-commerce framework and definitions of conversion or customer retention, refer back to the articles already cross-linked in the introduction and in the sections above.
+For the general framework of e-commerce and the definitions of conversion or loyalty, refer back to the articles already linked in the introduction and in the sections above.

 April 8, 2026